-The Zilker Metropolitan Park Vision Plan is a community-driven planning process to establish a guiding framework for the restoration and future development of Zilker Metropolitan Park.
+The Zilker Park Vision Plan was a community-driven planning process to establish a guiding framework for the restoration and future development of Zilker Metropolitan Park.
 It is the first comprehensive planning initiative to encompass the park’s 351 acres and associated facilities.
-The draft Vision Plan was released on November 15 and is can be reviewed.
+The draft Vision Plan was released on November 15 and can be reviewed here (PDF, 21 MB).
 The community engagement phase ended January 9, 2023.

 Background